-During your studies you’ll be introduced to topics including data analysis, cloud-based technologies, programming, and website coding and authoring.
-The course offers you two career pathways to choose from.
-Students who want to focus on technical employment opportunities have the chance focus on data mining/analysis and programming skills.
-Or, if you decide to opt for a management career in IT, you can study subjects that will give you combined skills in technical know-how and management strategy.
+Our BSc (Hons) Computing covers in-demand skills in areas such as data analysis, cloud computing, cybersecurity, object-oriented programming (Java), and website coding and authoring (HTML, CSS).
+The course is unique in that it offers you two career pathways to choose from.
+Students who want to focus on technical opportunities can gain an in-depth understanding of subjects in this area.
+If you decide to opt for a career in IT management, you can study modules giving you combined skills in technical know-how and management strategy.

-Our undergraduate degree course in computing with foundation year has been designed to give you the skills you need to start your career in computing.
-Your course modules have been freshly updated by our computing faculty members – ensuring that you gain the specialised knowledge employers need right now.
+Our award-winning curriculum has been designed to give you the modern skill set needed to start your career on the right footing.
+Your course modules have been freshly updated by our experienced computing faculty members, ensuring you gain the expertise to excel in a wide range of rewarding roles.

 I have learned a lot from the course program and it has given me a good foundation for me to expand my knowledge.
 The module structure is designed according to my knowledge requirements of my personal IT goals.